Zineddine-Rebbouh/saas-ai-chatbot/README.md

 ## Overview

-**Corinna AI** is a Next.js 14 SaaS application that gives businesses an embeddable AI chatbot for their domain.
+**Domainly AI** is a Next.js 14 SaaS application that gives businesses an embeddable AI chatbot for their domain.
 Each customer ("user") can register one or more **domains**, customize a chatbot for each, and let the bot:

 * Greet visitors and capture their email
 * Ask a configurable list of qualifying questions